simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 ## Conclusion: Balancing Security and Privacy

 The proliferation of Flock Safety ALPR cameras represents a fundamental shift in the **surveillance capacity of both public and private entities**.
-While proponents argue these systems enhance public safety by solving crimes and recovering stolen vehicles, the **privacy implications are profound and far-reaching**.
+Proponents argue these systems enhance public safety by solving crimes and recovering stolen vehicles. *The **privacy implications are profound and far-reaching**, and that tradeoff deserves scrutiny.*

 As of 2026, **75,000+ cameras** are scanning **150+ million vehicles daily**, creating searchable databases of Americans' movements without warrant, probable cause, or individualized suspicion.
 This infrastructure enables:
 - Tracking of law-abiding citizens